Wapsie loses conference game to Wolverines

 Up next

-Wapsie Valley will host Columbus Catholic in a conference game on Friday at 6:15 p.m.
+Wapsie Valley played Columbus Catholic in a conference game on Friday.
+They will play the Knights at Union on Monday at 6:15 p.m.

 Scoring by quarter